-Map 13 shows habitat blocks mapped by the Vermont Agency of Natural Resources and wildlife crossing values.
+Map 13 shows forest connectivity blocks and wildlife road crossings mapped by the Vermont Agency of Natural Resources.
 These blocks are primarily forested, but may include wetlands and other natural community types.
-Many species such as Neotropical migrating warblers, bobcat, and black bear need large, unfragmented habitat.
+Many species such as Neotropical migrating warblers, bobcat, and black bear need large, unfragmented habitat for their populations to thrive.
 The major barriers to their movement are roads, in particular, Routes 7A, 313 and US 7.
 In Arlington, Route 313 is the boundary of a forest matrix block identified by the Nature Conservancy as the southern boundary that encompasses Mt.
 Equinox, a highly diverse forested area due to calcareous bedrock and soils.